-■ appointments@whitman-walker.org, or by requesting an appointment in person.
+Transgender, Genderqueer, and Gender Expansive Guide to Services appointments@whitman-walker.org, or by requesting an appointment in person.

 We will make every effort to schedule you as soon as an appointment is available.
 If you are experiencing a medical emergency, please call 911 or go to your nearest emergency room.
 Whitman-Walker provides gender affirming services, including hormones, to minors ages 13 and over.
 Minors must have parental consent to receive primary medical care and gender affirming hormones.

-▲ Visit us at our state-of-the-art medical home at 1525 14th Street, NW.
+Visit us at our state-of-the-art medical home at 1525 14th Street.
+NW.